Note: this round of the Bags of Help programme is now closed. The content on this page relates to applications made before 20 February 2017.

 How does Bags of Help work?

-Bags of Help is now is always open to applications from community projects.
+Bags of Help is always open to applications from community projects.

 Groundwork assesses all of the applications received to ensure they are eligible.
 This is followed up by Tesco shortlisting groups who decide which projects go forward to the in-store vote.